New IRS Rules Could Increase Phishing Fraud

 This places small businesses at risk of the hand of scammers who can now send fake texts and emails to ask for such details, which may seem genuine but would direct you to a fake website.
 This means that your personal security is at risk to this new requirement.

-Although the IRS guides avoid scams, their guidelines will not help small businesses against scammers pretending to be PayPal, Square, or other service providers.
+IRS guidelines will not protect small businesses against scammers pretending to be PayPal, Square, or other service providers.

 Personal Security – Protect Yourself!